ferrilab/bitvec/README.md

 default, and mark out sections that apply *only* to the vector type and not to the slice type.
 Unless marked, assume that the text applies to both.

-`BitVec` is generic over an ordering cursor, using the trait `Endian`, and the primitive type, using the trait `Bits`.
+`BitVec` is generic over an ordering cursor, using the trait `Cursor`, and the primitive type, using the trait `Bits`.
 This means that `BitVec` structures can be built with a great deal of flexibility over how they manage their memory and translate between the in-memory representation and their semantic contents.